WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 :::details
 ### What is on the future roadmap of Wasabi development?

-Wasabi is far from complete, there are many Wasabikas contributing every day to make this tool of self defense even more powerful.
+Wasabi is far from complete, there are many Wasabikas contributing every day to make this tool of self-defense even more powerful.
 Because Wasabi is libre and open source software, anyone can support the project without asking for permission.
 Thus it is relatively tricky to give a precise roadmap with what will be implemented in the near and distant future.
 :::